 A RIB is a combination of Router/Interactor/Builder (plus Presenter/View, but I guess “RIBPV” doesn’t sound very good).
 Each RIB represents a state of the app, which can have sub-states as children.

-RIBs present themselves hierarchically on top of each other on the screen.
-Or some RIBs just do background support don’t show themselves at all.
+RIBs can present themselves hierarchically on top of each other on the screen.
+Some RIBs just do background support don’t show themselves at all.

 Pretty cool, eh?